NAVER-INTEL-Co-Lab/gaudi-cresset/README.md

    3-2.
 Go to "Install Using Containers" and install according to the host platform.

 ### Setup
 1. Press the green "Use this Template" button to create a new repository.
+Clone the newly created repository to your host.
 2. Run `make env` to create a `.env` file.
 This need only be done once per directory.
 3. Run `make build` to build the Docker image and start the container.
 Run this command when you wish to rebuild the Docker image.